braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/initial_sdk_setup/swift_package_manager.md

 ![Swift Package Manager: Menu 3][apple_initial_setup_4]

 Select the package that best fits your needs and click _Finish_:
-- `AppboyKit`
-  - Best suited if you don't need to use any of the UI components provided by Braze (e.g. Content Cards, In-App Messages, etc.).
 - `AppboyUI`
   - Best suited if you plan to use UI components provided by Braze.
   - Includes `AppboyKit` automatically.
+- `AppboyKit`
+  - Best suited if you don't need to use any of the UI components provided by Braze (e.g. Content Cards, In-App Messages, etc.).

 > Make sure you select **either** `AppboyKit` **or** `AppboyUI`.
 Including both packages can lead to some undesired warnings.

 ![Swift Package Manager: Menu 4][apple_initial_setup_5]

-## Step 2: Additional setup
+## Step 2: Configuring your project

 Navigate to your project build settings and add the `-ObjC` flag to the _Other Linker Flags_ setting.